 Intro

 Mir Muhammad Ishaq was the son of Mir Nasir Nawab, and younger brother of Nusrat Jehan Begum and Dr. Mir Muhammad Isma’il.
 His date of birth is Sept 8th, 1890 in Ludhiana.
 Which is recorded in Nuzul ul Masih (published in 1909).
 Per Ahmadiyya sources, he had totally moved to Qadian by 1894.
-He lived with MGA until MGA died in 1908, he even claims to have watched MGA lead prayers for the women of the house many times, whilst standing on MGA’s side, women weren’t allowed in the mosques in Qadian in those days, he lived in this very mansion until he died in 1944.
+He lived with MGA until MGA died in 1908, he even claims to have watched MGA lead prayers for the women of the house many times, whilst standing on MGA’s side, women weren’t allowed in the mosques in Qadian in those days, he lived in this very mansion until he died on March-17-1944 (1:25 time stamp).
 He even accompanied MGA on his tours of Delhi, Ludhiana, Lahore and Gurdaspur in the era of 1903–1905.
 At times, he even acted as MGA’s scribe, as he helped to write responses to letters and other various administrative tasks around the house at Qadian.
 Ahmadiyya sources tell us that he was never scared to fight non-Ahmadi’s.
 In 1906, he married Salihi Bi, daughter of Pir Manzoor Muhammad of Ludhiana (brother-in-law of Noorudin).

 The ROR of February-1916 reports that he was at the 1915-Jalsa at Qadian and even gave some speeches.
 They even called him a Professor at the Ahmadiyya Madrassa at Qadian.